DannyMoerkerke/sw-proxy/README.md

 The file `swopr-responses.example.js` contains an example for each option.

-swopr will add a 'beforeunload' event listener to the `window` to re-register the Service Worker when the page is reloaded.
+Whenever a change is made to the responses, the page must be reloaded.

-This ensures that swopr will always use the correct responses whenever these are changed, without having to change the Service Worker file itself.
+Since this will not reload the Service Worker, `swopr` will add a 'beforeunload' event listener to the `window` to re-register the Service Worker when the page is reloaded.
+This ensures that `swopr` will always use the correct responses whenever these are changed, without having to change the Service Worker file itself.

 ## Running the demo
 Run `npm install`.